Delegation Skills

 Quadrant B: Delegating by Low Complexity and High Importance

 This type of work can be delegated effectively with an appropriate amount of guidance.
-The person you are delegating to needs to understand the importance of the task and the impact this work may have on the rest of the matter or project.
+The person receiving the delegated task needs clear instructions, context, and support to understand the importance of the task and the impact this work may have on the rest of the matter or project.

 Examples: Drafting standard complaints and answers; routine answers to interrogatories or requests for admission; document review; performing more important project management tasks (creating and maintaining various tracking charts, client status update matrices, etc.); proofreading motions prior to filing.